 In its current form, the Renters Reform Bill will lead to huge changes in the private rental sector.

-Alongside this, the bill will see an end to the current widespread system of fixed-term tenancies.
+The bill will see an end to the current widespread system of fixed-term tenancies.
 Instead of tenants and landlords committing to a period of fixed rent and occupancy, tenants will be free to end their occupancy at any time with notice, while landlords will be able to adjust rents to reflect market changes.

 To address potential power imbalances under the new system, landlords will gain increased powers to regain possession of their property, and tenants increased protection to dispute unfair rent or poor practice without fear of eviction.

-Also proposed is the introduction of a Private Rental Sector Ombudsman that is expected to act as a non-profit liaison, acting in the interests of tenants, landlords and agents.
+Also proposed is the introduction of a Private Rental Sector Ombudsman, which is expected to act as a non-profit liaison, acting in the interests of tenants, landlords and agents.
 Landlords will also no longer be able to refuse a tenancy on the grounds of a tenant receiving DSS (housing benefit), and tenants will gain the right to request a pet, with the landlord unable to refuse without ‘reasonable grounds’.

 The key features of the Renters Reform Bill